The Guaranteed Favorite Toy

 - Choose the movie for family movie night.

-2. Share the magic.
-If you celebrate Hanukkah (it's late this year), I hope you take some time with the lights off to just sit in silence with your child to enjoy the flames.
+If you celebrate Hanukkah, I hope you take some time with the lights off to just sit in silence with your child to enjoy the flames.

 And no matter what holiday you celebrate, you can find that sense of wonder by going for a quiet walk together to look at your neighborhood lights.
 The fresh air melts away stress so everyone sleeps better, the dark night inspires awe, the novelty and sense of adventure create connection, and the walk gives a nice chance to chat, away from screens.
 Turn off all cell phones and just enjoy the moment with your family.

-3. Instead of taking a photo of your child on a bearded stranger's lap reciting lists of material items he covets, take photos of the two of you together -- making Grandma's present, decorating for the holiday, or baking treats for his class party.
-Send the photos to Grandma with her present, and also let your child glue the photos onto paper to make a little book about your family holidays.
+Don't fret about not being able to take a Covid-safe photo of your child on a bearded stranger's lap.
+That probably wasn't a great idea for several reasons, including that you don't want to encourage your child to recite lists of material items he covets.
+Instead, start a better tradition with the focus on connection and giving.
+Take photos of the two of you together -- making Grandma's present, decorating for the holiday, or baking treats for his class party.
+Send the photos to Grandma with her present, and also let your child glue copies of the photos onto paper to make a little book about your family holidays.
 Don't be surprised if your little one asks for this book over and over, or reads it to comfort himself.

-5. Start a blessing bowl, in which you write down things you and other family members are grateful for, from your year.
-Just toss them in as you think about them.
+Over the course of the next month, write down things you and other family members are grateful for, from your year.
+Just toss them into your Blessing Bowl as you think about them.
 Ask your children to contribute, too.
 One evening towards the end of the year, make popcorn, snuggle up together, and go through the bowl reading each gratitude item aloud.
 Talk about them together.
 Savor that feeling of emotional abundance that makes us feel grateful.
 Resist the urge to lecture, but share aloud how blessed you feel your family is -- particularly to have each other.
 This creates long-lasting feelings of gratitude, connection and meaning, which research shows makes kids and adults happier and more grateful even months later.